Jack Hessel's Homepage

 - "A Comparative Analysis of Popular Phylogenetic Reconstruction Algorithms."
 Undergraduate thesis project/best paper award at MICS 2014: joint work with Evan Albright, Nao Hiranuma, Cody Wang, and Sherri Goings.

 I grew up in beautiful Portola Valley, California.
 I earned a B.A. from Carleton College in 2014, studying computer science and mathematics/statistics.
-During my time in Northfield, I played ice hockey, hosted a radio show, and was lucky enough to meet and work with a lot of great people.
-I even returned to Carleton briefly in 2019, this time, as a visiting faculty member!
-I'm a die hard San Jose Sharks fan, avid consumer (and very occasionally a producer) of electronic music, and, most of the time, a vegetarian (I am no longer a vegan!).
-During graduate school at Cornell, I was a member of Stewart Little Coop, a cooperative living community of 15 people, I played ice hockey in the Ithaca Hockey Association (and, during summer internships in CA, in the San Jose Adult Hockey League).
+During my time in Northfield, I played ice hockey, and hosted a radio show.
+I even returned to Carleton briefly in 2019, this time, as a visiting faculty member.
+I'm a die hard San Jose Sharks fan, avid consumer (and very occasionally a producer) of electronic music, and, an amateur lockpick.
+During graduate school at Cornell, I was a member of Stewart Little Coop, a community of 15 people, I played ice hockey in the Ithaca Hockey Association (and, during summer internships in CA, in the San Jose Adult Hockey League).